Judges 9:26-57

 1. God repaid the wickedness of Abimelech, and God repaid the wickedness of the men of Shechem.
 Does it seem to you like evil is going unchecked around you?
 Never doubt that God will ultimately repay evil for evil.
 Read Romans 12:19 and Revelation 20:11-15.

 2. God allows evil to repay evil.
 Note the account of Abimelech and the Shechemites.
-Recount some of the evil kings, both in sacred and secular history, who were brought down by other evil kings.
-God has designed this moral universe so that evil eventually backfires.
+Recount some of the evil kings and rulers in history who were brought down by other evil kings.
+God has designed the moral universe so that evil eventually backfires.
 This principle can also operate in the state, the church and the home.

 CHALLENGE

 1. Contrast the spirituality and morality of Gideon and Abimelech.
 Gideon was a spiritual man, a good man.
-His son, however, was evil.
+Abimelech, however, was evil.
 Spiritual gifts are given to individuals as determined by God, but spirituality comes from walking with the Lord.
-Parents, teachers and Christian leaders are given the charge to raise children in the instruction of the Lord.
-But the children have the responsibility to obey that instruction.
+Parents, teachers and Christian leaders are responsible to raise children who follow God.
+But the children have the responsibility to obey that instruction..

 KEY VERSES